Slavery in ancient Greece: Permanence

-While it was possible for individual Ancient Greek slaves to be freed, manumission was always in the hands of the owner.
+While it was possible for individual ancient Greek slaves to be freed, manumission was always in the hands of the owner.
 Slavery was heritable, meaning that even if an individual slave was granted freedom, their children would still likely be slaves.
 The permanence of many Greek slaves subjection and the perpetuity of enslavement over generations of a family was therefore indicative of their status as unfree members of society, since their freedom was on someone else's terms and never their own.

-General Dishonor, Domination and Violence
+General dishonor, domination and violence

 Perhaps the most salient feature of the social death of slaves was the dishonor and dehumanization they experienced at the hands of the slave-owning class.
 Slaves were seen as property: their only value was tied to their physical capacity for labor.
 This is reflected in Aristotle's work Politics, in which he provides a blunt conceptualization of slaves as property: they are nothing but "living tools" and "animate property".
 This viewpoint was shared by the rest of free Greek society.

 Slaves were subject to corporal punishment, while free citizens were not, further differentiating the slave class from the rest of society.
 Flogging, verbal chastisement, and various forms of torture were characteristic of a slave's subjection.
 There was also a legal requirement that slave testimony in court be extracted via torture.
 Litigants would offer up their slave, who would be stretched out on a rack and whipped, and sometimes even killed, while giving their testimony.
-It is also not surprising that slaves were subject to physical violence in the private sphere as well: owners were free to whip, torture, and even kill their slaves.
+It is also not surprising that slaves were subject to physical violence in the private sphere as well: owners were free to whip, torture but not kill the slaves.